-The amount of mercury entering to EU market with CFLs < 30 W can be estimated with the following algorithm.
+The amount of mercury entering to EU market with CFLs < 30 W with long life can be estimated with the following algorithm.

-The majority of the wattages sold are below 30 W, so are included in exemption 1a.
 An external report indicating the exact wattage split is not available.
-Based on experience of the LE members, CFL lamps < 30 W count for 85% of the total CFL volumes in Europe.

-The maximum allowed mercury content for CFL lamps < 30 W is 2,5mg.

-Combining these numbers indicate that in 2013 (85% \ 342Mpcs \ 2,5mg) a maximum of 727 kg of mercury has entered the European market (market volume in pieces taken from VHK report for EU).

-The McKinsey study as used in the VHK report gives the following rough forecast of volumes in 2016 and 2020.
-Using these volumes in the calculation of the maximum amount of mercury entering to EU market with CFLs < 30 W gives the following result (illustrated in Figure 11):
+Based on experience of the LE members, CFL lamps < 30 W with long life count for approximately 2-3% of the total CFL volumes in Europe.
+The maximum allowed mercury content for CFL lamps < 30 W with long life is 3,5mg.
+The average dose is below this value to ensure that all lamps meet the 3.5 mg boundary Combining these numbers indicate that in 2016 (3% 222Mpcs 3,5mg) a maximum of 23.3 kg of mercury has entered the European market (market volume in pieces taken from VHK report for EU) 18.
+The McKinsey study as used in the VHK report19 gives the following rough forecast of volumes in 2020.
+Using these volumes in the calculation of the maximum amount of mercury entering to EU market with CFLs < 30 W with long life gives the following result: 2020: (3% 93Mpcs 3,5mg) = 9.8 kg It is emphasized that this is an estimation of the upper limit based on the threshold value of the directive.

-2016: (85% \ 222Mpcs \ 2,5mg) = 472 kg

-2020: (85% \ 93Mpcs \ 2,5mg) = 198 kg

-It is emphasized that this is an estimation of the upper limit based on the threshold value of the directive.
 In reality the amount entering the market will be lower as the average dose per lamp is most often below this threshold value (see 4.2.4).
 LightingEurope estimates that the average value is roughly 20% below the threshold value.

-&lt;sup>17 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
-Draft Interim Report, Task 2 by Prepared by VHK, in cooperation with VITO and JeffCott Associates Date: 19 November 2014, Table 1.

-&lt;sup>18 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
-Draft Interim Report, Task 2 by Prepared by VHK, in cooperation with VITO and JeffCott Associates Date: 19 November 2014, Table 29.

-Figure 11: Estimated maximum amount of mercury entering EU market in CFL<30W [kg] using current RoHS limits.

 The total amount of mercury entering to the EU market in compact fluorescent lamps covered by this exemption will decrease in the coming years.
 Main reason for this is the increased penetration of LED alternatives due to their expected decreasing price, improved availability and better replace-ability for the different CFL lamp types.

-It is also important to note that almost every country within EU has a collection and recycling service organisation (Figure 12, status per 2009).
+It is also important to note that almost every country within EU has a collection and recycling service organisation (Figure 16, status per 2009).
 Collection and recycling rate of CFL lamps is continuously increasing, contributing to the overall mercury reduction program.
+LIGHTINGEUROPE PAGE 25 OF 38 - 18 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
+Draft Interim Report, Task 2 by Prepared by VHK, in cooperation with VITO and JeffCott Associates Date: 19 November 2014, Table 1.
+19 Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19').
+Draft Interim Report, Task 2 by Prepared by VHK, in cooperation with VITO and JeffCott Associates Date: 19 November 2014, Table 29.

 Systematic collection ensures that the various materials, including mercury, are recovered and recycled or disposed of in an environmentally sound way.
 More than 80% of the material in lamps is recycled resulting in fewer resources needed to produce new goods.

-Figure 12: Map of ELC Collection and Recycling Service Organisations (CRSOs).
-Source: Environmental aspects of lamps
+Figure 156: Map of ELC Collection and Recycling Service Organisations (CRSOs).
+Source: Environmental aspects of lamps20 6 Substitution Can the substance of this exemption be substituted?

-6 Substitution

-Can the substance of this exemption be substituted?

-Yes, by
+☐ Yes, by ⊠ No

-Design changes:
+Design changes: Justification: see in chapters below

 Other materials:

 Other substance: